Louser21/SIH-SILLYCONES-73/README.md

 ## 5) Shared API Contract (Single Source of Truth)

-All teams must follow the same payload model.
+Everyone in your team must follow the same payload model.

 Input: